 Even the fact that God put Adam and Eve in a garden is an important point.
 Due to their disobedience, they were kicked out of the garden and the land was cursed making it more difficult for them to coax the earth to provide for them.

 Genesis 4:12 – "When you farm the fertile land, it will no longer grow anything for you, and you will become a roving nomad on the earth."

 The story of Cain and Able is also a story of disobedience.
 When Cain, a farmer, killed his brother, God punished him by removing him from the soil.
 He became a wanderer across the earth with no connection to any land.
 When he lost his relationship with the land, he could no longer see the face of God.
 Relationship with the land and relationship with God were, for Cain, inseparable.

 Disobedience of God and violence towards one another results in negative consequences for the earth.

 Genesis 9:13 – "I have placed my bow in the clouds; it will be the symbol of the covenant between me and the earth."

 Few people know that Noah's father, Lamech, thought that his son might one day be the "righteous" one to remove the curse on the land (Genesis 5:28-29).
 When Noah's Ark came to rest and the animals were released, a rainbow appeared.
 It was a sign not only of God's covenant with Noah, but also with the animals and the earth itself.
 Noah's story is a story of reconciliation of humanity and the earth.
 God saw what he had done and promised he would never again curse the land.

 John 1:3 – "Everything came into being through the Word, and without the Word nothing came into being."

-At the beginning of John’s Gospel there is understanding by the writer that Jesus was present at Creation and that everything that ever came into being came into being through Christ.
+At the beginning of John's Gospel there is an understanding by the writer that Jesus was present at Creation and that everything that ever came into being came into being through Christ.